carriercomm/T-Mon/DOCUMENTATION.md

 RjDj T-Mon Realtime Traffic Monitoring Server
 =============================================================================

+## Features:
+* Realtime monitoring of multiple web services from multiple users
+* Platform independency
+* Show the 100 latest requests on a map
+* Ranking of the 10 most active countries and cities
+* and much more!

 ## Basic Setup:

 1. Start the server as stated in README
 2. Connect to __http://localhost:8000/admin__ with your browser
-3. Log In using the created administrator credentials
+3. Log in using the created administrator credentials
-4. Create a new WebService with a __unique name__ and a secret
+4. Create a new WebService with a __unique name__.
+An ID and a secret will be created on save.
 5. With the secret and the webservice's id, use the client package to add some data!

-## General
+## Web Services and Web Pages by T-Mon

 ### Request
 POST data: [data=...&wsid=...]